Little Island at Pier 55: Legal issues

 The City Club of New York filed a lawsuit to stop the park's construction in 2015, alleging that the plans had not undergone a proper environmental review and that the project was instead using an old review conducted on the demolition of the adjacent Pier 54.
 According to the City Club, the trust had concluded there were no adverse environmental effects in installing 547 deep pilings for the park.
 The New York State Department of Environmental Conservation (DEC) and the United States Army Corps of Engineers (USACE) had yet to approve plans for the park.
-The DEC approved the plans in March 2016.
+The plans received final approval in March 2016.
 The next month, a judge for the New York Supreme Court dismissed the case.
 The City Club filed an appeal, and a hearing was scheduled for September 2016.
 In the meantime, an appellate court placed an injunction in June 2016, temporarily stopping any further work from proceeding.
 Less than a month later, the injunction was partially lifted, allowing work on nine pilings to proceed.
 At the appellate hearing, representatives of Pier 55's developers argued that the trust had performed a proper environmental review.
 The court rejected the City Club's appeal.
 The suit was escalated to the New York Court of Appeals, which also rejected the appeal.